coleifer/huey/docs/api.rst

 .. py:class:: SqliteHuey

-    Huey that utilizes sqlite3 for queue and result storage.
+    :py:class:`Huey` that utilizes sqlite3 for queue and result storage.
 Only requirement is the standard library ``sqlite3`` module.

     Commonly-used keyword arguments: